 Mole Damage!
 Mounds of dirt all over your perfectly groomed lawn.
 Annoying tunnels wrecking freshly laid mulch – disrupting roots and killing flowers or vegetables.

 How can one animal wreak so much havoc?
-The number of mounds does not equal number of moles.
-Surface tunnels and mounds of dirt throughout a lawn is often thought to be caused by several moles, but it is usually just one.
+The number of mounds does not equal the number of moles.
+Surface tunnels and mounds of dirt throughout a lawn are often thought to be caused by several moles, but it is usually just one.